agentbreeder

 ollama serve &

-ollama pull gemma4 # or: llama3, mistral, phi4
+ollama pull gemma3 # or: llama3.2, mistral, phi4-mini, qwen2.5

 model:

-primary: ollama/gemma4
+primary: ollama/gemma3

 gateway: ollama

-No data leaves your machine.
+No data leaves the machine.

 model: